lip6/coriolis/docker/ubuntu24.04/README.rst

 Persistence
 ^^^^^^^^^^^

-Data persistence is usually done using Docker volumes.
-We opted for another solution with a local folder binding.
+Data persistence is usually done using Docker volumes, that is what the default development containers uses.
-We found this a little more flexible as it keeps the data accessible at all times, even in the event of a Docker malfunction.
+We also provided a second one with a local folder binding.
+Feel free to used the one best suited and flexible regarding your preferences.

-The workspace remains a local folder from the Docker host.
-It is persistent, while the container's filesystem is transient, re-initialized upon every container restart cycle.
+The workspace is either a volume or a local folder from the Docker host.
+In both cases it is persistent, while the container's filesystem is transient, re-initialized upon every container restart cycle.
-The advantage of binding a local folder as workspace is to retain build outputs inside the *$WORKSPACE/coriolis-2.x* folder.
+Any changes made in the workspace like code edits and build outputs are retained inside the *$WORKSPACE/coriolis-2.x* folder.

-With Linux hosts, there is no performance penalty.
+With Linux hosts, there is no performance penalty when using either volume or local binding.
 Also, the binding is secured through Mandatory Access Control like **SELinux** or **AppArmor**, if the host distribution implements it.
+That may render the binding variant a little less portable than volume though.
+That is why we recommend using the latter as a good standard practice.

 Starting up dev container
 ^^^^^^^^^^^^^^^^^^^^^^^^^